TweetTran/TweetProjects/README.md

   - Application Features:
     - Arrange widgets using .pack() and .grid()
     - Use a scrollbar to navigate application records
-    - Handle multiline text for job details using Text instead of Entry
+    - Handle multiline text for job details using Text
     - Convert the application into an executable with pyinstaller

 * **Data Requirements:**